 Transport to the Valley Road site is accessible via local bus routes serving Worksop and surrounding villages like Carlton-in-Lindrick and Langold.
 There is no dedicated school parking for parents at drop-off, so families are encouraged to use walking routes or designated drop-off points nearby.

 Outwood Academy Valley is a school that delivers on its promise of academic rigour and disciplined learning.
-It is the highest-performing GCSE provider in the Worksop area and provides a clear, no-nonsense path to further education.
+It remains a solid GCSE provider in the Worksop area, ranking 3rd locally for secondary outcomes, and provides a clear, no-nonsense path to further education.
 Best suited to students who thrive in a structured environment and families who value traditional academic standards.
 Those interested in this option can use the Saved Schools feature on FindMySchool to manage their shortlist.

 Yes, Outwood Academy Valley is widely regarded as a strong school, particularly for GCSE performance.
-It currently ranks 1st in Worksop for secondary outcomes and sits in the top tier of local schools.
+It currently ranks 3rd in Worksop for secondary outcomes and sits around the national middle range for GCSE academic outcomes.
 The latest Ofsted inspection in April 2024 rated the school as Good, noting that pupils achieve well due to a well-planned curriculum.

 Yes, Outwood Academy Valley has a sixth form which is part of the Worksop Post-16 Centre.
-It offers a wide range of A-level, BTEC qualifications, and T-levels.
-In 2024, nearly 40% of A-level entries achieved the top A* to B grades.
+It includes A-level, BTEC qualifications, and T-levels.
+In the 2025 dataset, 40% of A-level entries achieved the top A* to B grades.

 The Outwood model is a trust-wide approach that focuses on high standards of discipline, uniform, and respect.
 It uses a clear system of rewards and consequences to ensure that lessons are free from disruption, allowing teachers to focus entirely on instruction.